EasyConnectVideo/ECV-iOS-SDK/README.md

 # ECV-iOS-SDK
 iOS SDK for EasyConnect Video

-1- Add the Podfile to your project, configure it accordingly.
+1- Add the Podfile to your project, configure it accordingly (change 'MyApp' to your project's name).

-2- Close Xcode.
+2- Make sure Xcode is closed.

 3- Then:
 ```